-The Ghanaian midfielder would be joined by Ramires at Stamford Bridge a year later, after Ancelotti’s arrival brought a league title but no European glory, and 103 goals and 86 points domestically mattered significantly less in the light of a European exit at the hands of Inter and former Chelsea boss José Mourinho.
+The Ghanaian midfielder would be joined by Ramires at Stamford Bridge a year later, after Ancelotti’s arrival brought a league title but no European glory.

 Ramires made enough of an impact to rack up more than 25 league appearances, showing energy levels which were hugely in demand with an ageing Lampard in the same midfield, and he undoubtedly made more of an impression than fellow new arrival Yossi Benayoun.

-With the club failing to defend their title, however, Ancelotti was moved on and so Ramires would have to prove himself to a new manager.
+But with the club failing to defend their title the following season, Ancelotti was moved on and so Ramires would have to prove himself to a new manager.

 On the plus side, the new man was someone who knew him well.
-On the other side of things, though, that manager would not end up sticking around all that long.
+On the flip side that manager would not end up sticking around all that long.

 Ramires made an impact in Europe, scoring important goals against Genk and Valencia to help Chelsea top their Champions League group, but domestic struggles saw the manager binned off and the Brazilian left with another man to impress in Roberto Di Matteo.